Technical debt in Salesforce and how to get rid of it

 In my work as a Salesforce consultant, I usually see tech debt take the form of a buildup of poorly configured processes or code in my clients’ Salesforce instance.
 Sometimes these processes have been tweaked repeatedly until nobody even understands their original purpose; other times, tech debt crops up over time as people change roles, and nobody has the time or know-how to clean things up that are no longer needed.

-Tech debt is more than just an annoyance: in its worst forms, it can lead to considerable losses in terms of productivity, morale, and even revenue.
+Salesforce technical debt is more than just an annoyance: in its worst forms, it can lead to considerable losses in terms of productivity, morale, and even revenue.
 Your Salesforce users become frustrated since they’re always running into timeouts and errors just trying to do their jobs.
 Your admins also become disillusioned since they spend all their time maintaining fundamentally broken processes rather than building operations that actually benefit the company.

-So, how do you know you have a debt problem?
+So, how do you know you have a Salesforce technical debt problem?
 While you may encounter any number of symptoms, the top two indications are these errors: Apex CPU Timeout Error and Unable to obtain exclusive access to this record.
 If you see these errors frequently, you may have tech debt issues lurking behind the scenes of your Salesforce instance.

 The second error—Unable to obtain exclusive access to this record—is slightly different.
 This one usually crops up when you try to update records in your database, triggering a variety of different automations behind the scenes.
 When not structured correctly, these automations can trigger other automations—or even circle back to attempt additional updates to the record that triggered them in the first place.
 When this happens, the system temporarily locks the record you’re editing, and when you try to re-edit it, you get that Unable to obtain exclusive access to this record error.